 Follicles are entered with the needle and the follicular fluid contents are removed using gentle suction that brings the egg along in the fluid; the entire process usually takes less than 30 minutes.
 You may feel some minor cramping the day of the procedure which is usually gone the next day.
 There may be a feeling of fullness and/or pressure due to expanded ovaries from the ovarian stimulation.
 This may last for a few weeks.

 The fluid from the follicles – that contains the egg – is suctioned by the IVF physician through small tubing and into a test tube.
 The test tube is then handed to an embryologist who uses a microscope to find the egg in each test tube of follicular fluid.
-All the details of the eggs are carefully recorded.
+Details of the eggs are carefully recorded.
 The number of eggs produced and removed are influenced by a patient’s age, ovarian reserve, response to ovarian stimulation and, occasionally, the ability to access the ovaries with the needle.

 Once eggs reach the lab, experts examine them to determine maturity and quality.
 Mature eggs are transferred into a special culture medium, placed in an incubator and within a few hours of egg retrieval are fertilized with sperm.
-There are two ways to fertilize an egg: conventional insemination or intra-cytoplasmic injection (ICSI).
-Which process is used will be determined by your IVF team (physicians and embryologists) and depends on multiple factors related to the couple going through IVF.
+There are two ways to fertilize an egg: conventional insemination or intra-cytoplasmic sperm injection (ICSI).
+Which process is used will be determined by your IVF team (physicians and embryologists) and depends on multiple factors related to those going through IVF.
 Both methods have approximately the same success rate.
 ICSI is used approximately 70% of the time when factors make fertilization less likely due to poor semen quality or previous IVF failure.

 For the conventional method, sperm is placed in the culture medium in a small petri dish containing an egg; the sperm and eggs are incubated together in the dish in the lab, allowing the sperm to enter the egg on its own.
 For ICSI, one sperm is injected into the cytoplasm of the egg using a needle and a sophisticated operative microscope.
 No matter which process is used, fertilization is checked the next morning.